Health & Ergonomics

 Neck & Back Pain?

-Equipment adjustments are important, but can only promote comfort for repetitive stress on joints.
+Equipment adjustments are important but can only promote comfort for repetitive stress on joints.
 You still need to use good posture and work methods to avoid injuries.
-No chair ( No matter how expensive and high tech it is) can correct bad posture.
+No chair (no matter how expensive and high tech) can correct bad posture.
 Human bodies are NOT designed for sitting at a desk for hours.
-When you feel the need to “reposition” that is sign of muscle and postual fatigue.
-Make sure you walk or stand, take short to stretch intraday in order to control muscle fatigue.
+When you feel the need to reposition, that is sign of muscle and postual fatigue.
+Make sure you walk, stand, and stretch intraday to minimize muscle fatigue.

-If you feel like you are having on and off neck pain, wrist pain, shoulder pain, numbness/tingling, or low back pain that won’t go away talk to you doctor immediately.
-Your desk setup may be the cause.
+If you feel like you are having on and off neck pain, wrist pain, shoulder pain, numbness/tingling, or low back pain that won’t go away, talk to you doctor immediately.

 Soft Tissue & Joint Soreness

-With especially susceptible people or unusually poor workstations there is sometimes an increased experience of soreness or pain in joints or soft tissues that doesn’t go away by itself without making some changes.
-Listen to the signals your body sends, and see the tips on the rest of this page.
+Many factors can increase the soreness and pain in joints or soft tissues without making changes.
+Listen to the signals your body sends and see the tips featured below.

 Helpful Tips To Control Fatigue

 2) Change sitting positions frequently and move around whenever possible.
-GET UP out of your seat thru out the work day.
+Get up to walk and stretch from your seat throughout the work day.

 3) Avoid static muscle contractions.
 Prolonged reaching, bending, twisting, or elevating the arms up while working restricts circulation and causes repetitive strain.
-Locate the monitor in line with the keyboard and the mouse next to the keyboard.
+Align the monitor with the keyboard and the mouse to best suit and relax your posture.
 Arrange yourself so you can relax your upper back, neck, shoulders, and upper arms.
 You don’t need a special keyboard to use neutral hand and arm postures: keep hands and wrists in line with the arms

 4) Move your chair closer to permit working without constantly leaning or reaching.
-This is generally very common mistake with the mouse being to far away from your body.
-And Make sure you do not sit at the edge of your chair, leaving you low back exposed without backrest.
+This is generally very common mistake with the mouse being too far away from your body.
+And make sure you do not sit at the edge of your chair, leaving you low back exposed without backrest.

 5) Avoid cradling the telephone with your shoulder.
 The cradling position shortens your upper trapezius muscles and statically contracts your neck muscle leading to repetitive strain injury.
 Use a hand, a speaker phone, or headset instead.

-7) Lower your monitor, and avoid stacking monitors on top of CPUs or laptop docking stations.
-Neutral eye position for close visual tasks is 20 to 60° downward because human’s natural and relaxed gaze is slightly down NOT eye level.
+7) Lower your monitor and avoid stacking monitors on top of CPUs or laptop docking stations.
+Neutral eye position for close visual tasks is 20 to 60° downward because natural and relaxed gaze is slightly down, NOT eye level.
 Try to sit 20 to 30 inches from your monitor, approximately your arm length.

 8) Avoid over-use of laptop keyboards and touch pads for all-day intensive computer work.
 Use a standard keyboard and mouse to improve comfort, speed, and accuracy